shaleen-wonder-ent/user-guides/E360_App_Modernize_V3.md

 - **Pro:** Contoso retains full control over performance optimisation.
 The proposed architecture includes ClickHouse Cloud for analytical acceleration, which is a high-performance columnar database suitable for real-time analytics.
 This could deliver excellent query performance for E360's reporting workloads.
 Additionally, isolated per-client deployments mean one client's workload spikes cannot impact another's performance.
 - **Con:** Without managed services, achieving high availability and disaster recovery requires significant DevOps investment (container health checks, pod disruption budgets, cross-zone replication).
 Performance benchmarking and optimisation is Contoso's responsibility, consuming engineering bandwidth.

-> **Trade-off:** Option 1 provides predictable, out-of-the-box performance suitable for most analytical workloads.
-Option 2 has a higher performance ceiling (especially with specialised tools like ClickHouse) but requires more engineering effort to realise.
-For E360's initial v1 launch, Option 2's existing performance profile is likely adequate; Option 1's benefits become more compelling as data volumes and analytical complexity grow post-launch.
+> **Trade-off:** Option 1 provides predictable, enterprise-grade performance backed by Microsoft SLAs, suitable for the vast majority of analytical workloads.
+Option 2 has a higher theoretical performance ceiling with specialised tools like ClickHouse, but realising that ceiling requires significant engineering effort and ongoing tuning. **Recommendation: Option 1 is the lower-risk, higher-value choice.
+Fabric's unified engine eliminates data movement latency, and Microsoft continuously optimises the platform — Contoso benefits from these improvements automatically without engineering investment.
+ClickHouse can complement Fabric as an acceleration layer if specific query patterns demand it, rather than replacing the entire platform.**

 ---